Vocabularies

 Standard Media Types

-Standard Media Types: GENEALOGIX provides 7 standardized media type codes including photograph, document, audio, video, scan, image, and certificate, each with default MIME types.
+Standard Media Types: GENEALOGIX provides standardized media type codes including photograph, document, audio, video, scan, image, and certificate, each with default MIME types.

 Complete List: See Standard Vocabularies - Media Types for the complete default vocabulary file with all standard types.

-Adding Custom Media Types
+Adding Additional Media Types

-Add custom media types for specialized collections:
+Add additional media types for specialized collections:

 media_types: